PDA-UR/GraphIT-homepage/content/_index.md

 - [Posts](notes/posts.md)
 - [About](notes/about.md)

-[^note]: this is an example for a very well documented phenomenon
+[^note]: this is an example for a very well documented phenomenon his is an example for a very well documented phenomenon